Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Mini being a micro car and the Citroen representing city car vehicle class.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
-That's the official data, while our visitors describe reliability of Mini, as well as Citroen, with the same average rating of 4.1 out of 5.
-Some independent research have also placed Mini as average reliability-wise, and DS3 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as these two vehicles rank it on average as 4.3 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+These are the official statistics, while our visitors describe reliability of Mini, as well as Citroen, with the same average rating of 4.1 out of 5.
+Some independent research have also placed Mini 17% below average, and DS3 those same 17% above the first one.
+That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.3 out of 5.

 Performance & Fuel economyThere's not enough data for me to elaborate on the subject, I'm affraid.